How to Evaluate the Best PSA Vendors and Systems for Your Organization

 A Practical Guide to Evaluating Modern PSA Software

 Businesses are under pressure to adapt to the demands of increasingly powerful customers, respond to disruptive new technologies and capitalize on new revenue models.
-However the pressure to move with agility and speed comes up against a significant roadblock when traditional waterfall style software evaluation methods are used, founded on detailed checklists, lengthy RFPs and time-consuming consensus seeking.
-Indeed there is a great risk old-style selection methods take so long to complete that essential new business requirements are identified before an evaluation project reaches a decision.
+However, the pressure to move with agility and speed comes up against a significant roadblock where traditional waterfall-style software evaluation methods are used, founded as they are on detailed checklists, lengthy RFPs and time-consuming consensus-seeking.

 We need a better way to evaluate software to keep pace with technology and the needs of the business.
 Just as the software industry has moved to agile development methods, Kimble recommends companies also approach business software selection at an accelerated pace, focusing on the ability of the software to handle your key business processes out of the box, over detailed feature and function checklists.